williamandrews2/sign-up-form/README.md

 ## Agenda

-- Work on input variation with error class.
 - Work on input variation with focus pseudo-class by including a box shadow and a blue border.
 - Check passwords match in javascript by clicking the "create account" button.
 This should show red border if they do not match.